(Last updated on August 5, 2024.)

 Spacer

-Spacer can be inserted between notes.
-It is useful for adjusting clearance of beams between neighboring notes.
+The Spacer can be inserted between notes.
+It is useful for adjusting the clearance of beams between neighboring notes.

 Fingering

-Size of fingering and Line Width of fingering line can be changed.
+The size of fingering and the Line Width of fingering line can be changed.

 Time Tick Marks

-Specifies length (% of part width) of the long and short hands and widths them.
+Specifies length (% of part width) of the long and short hands and widths.

 < Style |^ Index | Materials >